supremind/rbac/README.md

 - concurrent safe;
 - coordinated in real-time among replicas;
 - exported as very simple interfaces;
-- designed to use any persisted storage as backend
+- designed to use any persisted storage as backend;
+- limited to minimal external dependencies

 This project is still in developing, and is not considered production ready.